danielproctor31/-dotnet-contentful-starter/README.md

 Provides a wrapper around the Dotnet Contentful SDK to get pages and content in a known, easy to use page format.

 ## Setup
-To use this client, your app will need to reference `Contentful.DotNet.Starter.Core` and should have the following appsettings, replacing any values where required:
+To use this client, your project will need to reference `Contentful.DotNet.Starter.Core` and should have the following appsettings, replacing any values where required:
 ```
   "ContentfulOptions": {
     "SpaceId": "",